wp-plugins/custom-login/readme.txt

 = Where can I upload and share my cool login screen? = Check out the newly created [Flickr group](http://flickr.com/groups/custom-login/)!
 Upload and add it to our pool!

+= I don't like the default login =
+Well you should check the first box `Use your own CSS` and customize your login screen!

+= I think i want to uninstall but... =
+Be sure to click the uninstall script that you **manually** add a value to `define( 'UNINSTALL_CUSTOMLOGIN', '' )` on line 29.
+That means `1` or like this: `define( 'UNINSTALL_CUSTOMLOGIN', '1' )`.
+After that run the script and all options should be uninstalled.

 == Screenshots ==

 Screenshots of working example in our [Flickr group](http://flickr.com/groups/custom-login/)